 Audio will be passed along to

 ALSA as long as that command runs.
-Note that you may run this command without an existing connection (ie. at startup)
+Note that you may run this command without an existing connection (ie. at startup).
+This command also accepts

 A well-known linux application for streaming audio from the terminal is

 mplayer.
 For the official documentation, follow this link

 sudo apt-get install mplayer.